JOHN MEYER

 (b.
 1942, Bloemfontein, South Africa)

-He later developed these into a series of three separate but related views of the same reaction.
-These 'Sequential Narratives' explore the nature of intimacy between men and women.
-The series reflects his interest in compositional interaction rather than conventional realism and displays his traditional visual hallmark - a tight theatrical control of the painted surface.
+Meyer is particularly celebrated for his unique ability to capture the intangible essence of the South African landscape within his paintings.
+Meyer developed his narrative genre, exploring the complex currents of human relationships, into a series of separate but related views of the same scene.
+These ‘Sequential Narratives’ typically explore the nature of intimacy between men and women.
+The series reflects his interest in compositional interaction rather than conventional realism and displays his traditional visual hallmark – a tight theatrical control of the painted surface.
 Meyer is a master of staging, plot and lighting and there is a quality to the paintwork that reinforces the themes of emotional ambiguity between the protagonists in the paintings.

 ARTIST’S STATEMENT